 Over the course of their careers, leaders are bound to experience conversations they’d rather not have – for example, those centered around controversial topics such as racial and social inequality, or those whose outcomes they simply cannot predict.
 However, the ability to handle difficult conversations is one of the top five qualities employees look for in an empathetic leader.
 Great leadership is all about being able to not just have difficult conversations but to make those constructive.
 Unempathetic leaders risk being hung up on their own views and unwilling to listen to others.
 But empathetic leaders have the active listening skills to hear and understand the other person’s perspective.
 They are patient even when conversations go in unexpected directions and are responsive rather than resistant.
 By practicing empathy, leaders learn to deal with conflict so that they can turn debate into dialogue and prevent disagreements from escalating.

-Learnit’s Dealing with Conflict and Difficult People workshop is a great resource for managers who wish to turn conflict into productivity.
+Learnit’s Dealing with Conflict workshop is a great resource for managers who wish to turn conflict into productivity.

 Emotional intelligence – defined as “the ability to understand and manage your own emotions, as well as recognize and influence the emotions of those around you” – is a core skill requirement for empathetic leadership.
 Leaders with emotional intelligence have high social awareness, which enables them to recognize others’ emotions and understand their feelings and perspectives.
 This, in turn, makes them better at communicating and collaborating with others.
 It also enhances their people management skills.
 Emotional intelligence empowers leaders to read a room or the underlying dynamics of a sticky situation.
 It helps them express their own emotions in a way that helps and motivates others.

-Learnit’s Emotional Intelligence class can help you master social awareness and develop empathy.
+Learnit’s Strengthen Your Relationships class can help you master social awareness and develop empathy.

 Most organizations believe they are empathetic to their employees, but their efforts might be falling short.
 In the EY survey, 46% of respondents dismissed their company’s efforts at empathetic leadership as dishonest.
 Here are four ways to show empathy that are relevant to todays’ world of work: